Shrimp Asopao, Asopao de Camarones

 Notes:

-d) In the ingredients list, I include 4 liters of hot water, but for the recipe you'll use 2 ½ cups to make shrimp stock, and 3 liters to cook rice.
-The remaining water could be use if you think necessary.
+d) The ingredients list includes 4 liters of hot water, but for the recipe, you'll use 2 ½ cups for shrimp stock and 3 liters for cooking rice.
+Extra water can be used if necessary.

 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up. - Galatians 6:9